agile-ts/documentation/docs/packages/react/api/Hooks.md

 ## `useAgile()`

-The `useAgile()` React Hook binds/subscribes AgileTs States to Functional React Components for reactivity.
+The `useAgile()` React Hook binds/subscribes AgileTs States to a Functional React Component for reactivity.
 This binding ensures that the Component re-renders whenever a bound State changes.
 We can flexibly bind any [Agile Sub Instances](../../../main/Introduction.md#agile-sub-instance) (like States or Collections) to any React Component.